Jellyfish: Anatomy

 Most jellyfish do not have specialized systems for osmoregulation, respiration and circulation, and do not have a central nervous system.
 Nematocysts, which deliver the sting, are located mostly on the tentacles; true jellyfish also have them around the mouth and stomach.
 Jellyfish do not need a respiratory system because sufficient oxygen diffuses through the epidermis.
 They have limited control over their movement, but can navigate with the pulsations of the bell-like body; some species are active swimmers most of the time, while others largely drift.
 The rhopalia contain rudimentary sense organs which are able to detect light, water-borne vibrations, odour and orientation.
 A loose network of nerves called a "nerve net" is located in the epidermis.
-Although traditionally thought not to have a central nervous system, nerve net concentration and ganglion-like structures could be considered to constitute one in most species.
+Although jellyfish are traditionally thought not to have a central nervous system, nerve net concentration and ganglion-like structures could be considered to constitute one in most species.
 A jellyfish detects stimuli, and transmits impulses both throughout the nerve net and around a circular nerve ring, to other nerve cells.
 The rhopalial ganglia contain pacemaker neurones which control swimming rate and direction.

 In many species of jellyfish, the rhopalia include ocelli, light-sensitive organs able to tell light from dark.
 These are generally pigment spot ocelli, which have some of their cells pigmented.
-The rhopalia are suspended on stalks with heavy crystals at one end, acting like gyroscopes to orient the eyes skyward.
+The rhopalia are suspended on stalks with heavy crystals of calcium carbonate at one end, acting like gyroscopes to orient the eyes skyward.
 Certain jellyfish look upward at the mangrove canopy while making a daily migration from mangrove swamps into the open lagoon, where they feed, and back again.

 Box jellyfish have more advanced vision than the other groups.
 Each individual has 24 eyes, two of which are capable of seeing colour, and four parallel information processing areas that act in competition, supposedly making them one of the few kinds of animal to have a 360-degree view of its environment.